maniospas/sigmastar/README.md

 yields a value in `RB3`.
 Given an `RRB` argument, it yields a value in `BB`.
 And so on.

-This is a generalization of function spaces that lets the be viewed as segments high-dimensional manifolds.
+This is a generalization of function spaces that lets them be viewed as segments high-dimensional manifolds.
 If you want simpler intuition, just think of each function as defining a set.

-Functions only accept one definition each, but you can namespace them by prepending `namespace.` to their names; dots are treated as characters, and from Python they are viewed as `__`.
+Functions only accept one definition each, but you can namespace them by prepending `namespace.` to their names; dots are treated as characters, and are replaced by `__` when viewed from integrated Pyhton code.
 Notice that, in the example, we used `[item]` to obtain an index value.
 Only outcomes that repeat the same type can be indexed.
 Now add a `main` function to the above example to look at one usage.